• Skip to primary navigation

 Print Pin Save Saved!

-This fresh herb pesto adds such flavor and keeps the chicken moist in this Chicken with Fresh Tarragon Pesto.
+This fresh herb pesto adds such flavor and keeps the roast chicken juicy in this Chicken with Tarragon Pesto.

 Course Main Course